 Key Takeaways: Labor Signs

 • Labor often starts with back pressure, pelvic pressure or cramps.
+Your water breaking, regular contractions and bloody are other key labor signs.

 • Contractions grow stronger and closer together once labor becomes active.